-HERE ARE SOME FIRST AID SUGGESTIONS FOR TREATMENT OF ADHESION OF SKIN TISSUE BY CYANOACRYLATE ADHESIVES
+FIRST-AID SUGGESTIONS FOR SKIN TISSUE ADHESION BY CYANOACRYLATE ADHESIVES

-Cyanoacrylate adhesives (CA’s) are rapid curing, strong bonding agents, which will bond human tissue and skin in seconds.
+Cyanoacrylate adhesives (CA’s) are rapid-curing, strong bonding agents, which will bond human tissue and skin in seconds.
 Experience has shown that accidents due to CA’s are handled best by passive, non-surgical first aid.
-Suggested treatments of specific types of accidents are given below.
+Suggested treatments for specific types of accidents are given below.

 Immerse bonded areas in warm, soapy water.
 Peel or roll skin apart; a spatula or teaspoon handle or even a pencil will help.
 Remove cured adhesive with warm, soapy water (may take several applications).
-Fingernail polish remover with an acetone base has also been successful for removal of cured adhesive from skin.
+Fingernail polish remover with an acetone base has also been successful in the removal of cured adhesive from the skin.

 CA will attach itself to the eye protein and will disassociate from it over time, usually within several hours.
 Periods of weeping and double vision may be experienced until clearance is achieved.
 Use of a warmed 3% sodium bicarbonate solution to wash eyes repeatedly may assist in aiding more rapid removal of the adhesive.